Letters from our Directors

 My position at the Humanities Center was created in January, 2016 to promote the humanities across the University and in the community.
 It’s been a pleasure to engage in efforts that support that goal, and I look forward to continuing in this and future years.
 If you have a moment to browse the Humanities Center’s public-facing programs such as the Public Humanities Fellowship Program or Being Human Podcast, or if you would like to talk about public-facing humanities work in general, I welcome your thoughts!

-- Dan Kubis, Assistant Director
+- Dan Kubis, Associate Director